-To continue fund raising efforts to raise funds to complete additional improvements to the Community Hall consisting of new roofing for the building as well as landscaping improvements as outlined in 2020-21 Policy Goal and Objective 1-F as established by Council.
+- To continue fund raising efforts to complete additional improvements to the Community Hall consisting of new roofing for the building as well as landscaping improvements as outlined in 2020-21 Policy Goal and Objective 1-F as established by Council.
+Target date: Ongoing.

 - To place a continued emphasis on code compliance by furthering public outreach and education, identifying violations, and pursuing compliance in accordance with 2020-21 Policy Goal and Objective 1-C as set forth by Council.
 This year a continued focus will be placed on the placement of outbuildings, setbacks and portable storage structures.
 Target date: Ongoing.